BAM-BAM-ME/Chessapp/docs/PROFILES.md

 **Notes**
 - `allow` **must** be an array of strings.
 An empty list means "no restriction".
 - Recommended validation pattern: `^[A-E][0-9]{2}(\.\.[A-E][0-9]{2})?$`.
+- When `move_policy.top_k > 1`, the engine will request `MultiPV = top_k` during play and pick among those lines.
-- Recommended: keep `MultiPV ≥ top_k` in profiles where you select from the top-k list.
+- Recommended: keep `MultiPV ≥ top_k` in profiles where you select from the top‑k list.

 ## Example profile
 ```json